 Liquidity risk is the risk that we will not have the resources to meet our obligations as they fall due.
 We manage this risk by closely monitoring cash forecasts and managing resources to ensure that we will have sufficient liquidity to meet our obligations.
-All of our financial liabilities other than the portion of our lease liability that is due beyond one year are classified as current and the majority, other than the non-cash warrant derivative, are anticipated to mature within the next ninety days.
+All of our financial liabilities are classified as current and the majority, other than the non-cash warrant derivative and lease liability, are anticipated to mature within the next ninety days.
 We are exposed to liquidity risk other than for the warrant derivative which is non-cash.